 Surely my baby was as good as a dog.

 We met regularly at that nursing home for several years.
 Our babies grew into toddlers, the elders became our friends.
 Residents’ families and staff members often told us that our visits stimulated memories, generated activity, even inspired people who were mostly mute to say a few words.
 We were awed.
 Something as simple as our presence, sitting on the carpet playing with our children, made a difference to people whose once full lives were now constricted.
-We benefitted too.
+We benefited too.
 We learned the value of advice given by people older than our grandparents.
 And we noticed how completely our toddlers accepted the physical and mental differences around them with natural grace.
+(Here’s how to set up your own playgroup in a nursing home.)

 I’m still not sure why the very old and young are kept apart from life on the commons.
 Vital and engaged communities are made up of all ages.
 And children have fewer opportunities to take an active part than almost any adult.
 This shortchanges everyone.